- You can add set other fields, but don't change the Owner. That way the committee sees the incoming tickets (those marked as Owner: somebody).

 - Go to http://unicode.org/cldr/trac/report/14 for My Tickets

-- assess: Tickets marked "assess" need to be evaluated.
+- assess: Tickets marked "assess" need to be evaluated for priority (or whether to do them at all).
 Send your suggested disposition to the cldr group by email.

 - duplicate: If the ticket is a duplicate, any extra information is copied to the other ticket, an xref is set in both, and the ticket is returned.

 - If the ticket requires separate phases, such as a change to the spec, then a separate ticket is filed, with xrefs set in both.

 - If part of a ticket cannot be completed in the release:

 - Set the milestone to the release number